hug-sch/vse-docs/video_sequencer/sequencer/header.rst

    - Cache is described in section Video Editing > Setup > Environment > Proxies & Cache.
    - Rendering is described in section Video Editing > Render.
-   - Subtitles are described in video editing > edit > sound.
+   - Subtitles are described in Video Editing > Edit > Sound.

    .. todo::
       Add links to those sections